wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.9.3.5 : fix the «always loading» bug, suppress PHP notices messages, don't use deprecated functions any more, admin page bugs, uses px per default for image and button sizes, use now WP integrated jQuery-UI files + add support of post thumbnails
 * v 0.9.9.3.6 : fix an error when the theme do not support posts thumbnails + atempt to fix some «always loading» behaviors
 * v 0.9.9.3.7 : atempt to fix some «always loading» behaviors
+* v 0.9.9.3.8 : fix the bug that uses post thumbnail even if none has been set for the post.

 == Screenshots ==